aswinsubhash/SOLID-Principles-Using-Dart/README.md

       - Every time we wanted to add a new shape, we had to modify the `AreaCalculator` class.
       - This made the class difficult to maintain and also increase the risk of introducing bugs.

      So as you've seen, the solution itself is actually very nice, very elegant and most importantly, very easy to use.
-Because it follows the Open/Closed Principle, the area calculator itself doesn't have to change in the future.
+Because it follows the Open/Closed Principle, the `AreaCalculator` itself doesn't have to change in the future.